dshulyak/rapid/specs/CONSENSUS.md

 Each node must store last commited configuration.
 Each node must store picked value and ballot when value was picked.

-Coordinator maintains last commited configuration ID for every replica.
+Coordinator maintains last commited configuration ID for every replica .
 #### Phases

 ###### Phase-1-A